Alexedishi/Gates-of-the-Bosphorus/.docs/devlog.md

     "_started", "_completed", "_failed", "_happened", "_cooldown", "_tracker", "_target"
- -- If a variable(s) is used only for a specific journal entry and its direct content, store the variable(s) in that journal -- Scripted effects are provided to aid in variable management -- Deviation from this system is encouraged if it makes the variable more readable or intuitive
+ -- If a variable(s) is used only for a specific journal entry and its direct content, store the variable(s) in that journal -- Scripted effects are provided to aid in variable management

 - Other conventions:
  -- Variable lists shoud be suffixed with "_list"
  -- Variable maps should be suffixed with "_varmap"

+*Deviation from these systems is encouraged if it makes the object more readable or intuitive*

 ####---------- Planned Content/Reworks ----------####